LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 This will return you to the game.

 **Option 2: Exit To Main Menu** <br>
-This takes you back to the in-Game Menu.
+This takes you back to the In-Game Menu.

 **Option 3: Reset Code Generator** <br>
 This will clear the Code Generator of all other searches previously performed.
 Use this option when you are re-starting a search.